Four States, One Month: The April 2026 Plug-In Solar Wave | PlugInSolarUS

 The law allows systems up to 1,200W for renters and homeowners.
 It takes effect July 1, 2026, with some provisions effective January 1, 2027.
 For the full analysis, see our dedicated Virginia HB 395 article or the Virginia state detail page.

 HB 1532 allows systems up to 1,200W, with systems at or below 391W exempt from UL certification requirements.
 Utilities cannot require approval before installation.
 The law applies to both renters and homeowners.
-If signed — which is widely expected given Moore's clean energy platform — the rules take effect October 1, 2026.
+The law is effective immediately upon enactment.

 Maryland's 20.3¢/kWh average electricity rate (BGE territory) means an 800W system would save an estimated $195 per year.
 With a ~$1,500 entry-level system, payback occurs in roughly 7–8 years without subsidies.
 See the Maryland state detail page for the full analysis.